golemfactory/golem-architecture/arch-snapshot/arch.md

 Activity3((Activity 3)) --o D31[Debit Note 1] --> D32[Debit Note 2] -->|...| D33[Debit Note N-th] --> Invoice[Invoice]
 ```

-#### 8. Listen on Payment API events for Invoice settlement and payment confirmation
+#### 8. Monitor Payment API events for Invoice settlement and payment confirmation

 As previously mentioned, payments are not immediate for several reasons: they are not scheduled right away, and batching
 may occur.
 Furthermore, blockchain transactions are not immediate and may take time to process.
 Therefore, the Provider